OfekItzhaki/pixies-soundscope/README.md

 # PiXies - SoundScope

-PiXies – SoundScope is a React + TypeScript web app that lets users explore and play tracks from the Mixcloud sound API.
-It focuses on clean, testable architecture, robust async behavior (debounce and cancellation), and a polished UX with recent searches, cursor-based pagination, and an animated central track view
+PiXies - SoundScope is a React + TypeScript front-end exam project for searching and playing Mixcloud tracks.
+It uses a layered architecture so Mixcloud-specific data access stays isolated from state/business logic and UI components.

 ## Tech Stack

 - Vite